Howard L. Weiner

 Howard L. Weiner (born December 25, 1944) is an American neurologist, neuroscientist and immunologist who is also a writer and filmmaker.
-He performs clinical and basic research focused on multiple sclerosis (MS) and other neurologic diseases such as Alzheimer's Disease and Lou Gehrig's Disease (ALS).
+He performs clinical and basic research focused on multiple sclerosis (MS) and other neurologic diseases such as Alzheimer's disease and Lou Gehrig's disease (ALS).
 His work also focuses on autoimmune diseases such as diabetes.
 Weiner is the Robert L. Kroc Professor of Neurology at Harvard Medical School, director of the Brigham MS Center at the Brigham and Women's Hospital and co-director of the Ann Romney Center for Neurologic Diseases established in 2014, at the Brigham and Women's Hospital in Boston, Massachusetts.

 Personal life

 Weiner was born in 1944 in Denver, Colorado.
-His mother, Charlotte (Wasserstrom) was born in Vienna, Austria in 1922 and his father, Paul, was born in Vienna, Austria in 1917, both to Ashkenazi Jewish families.
+His mother, Charlotte (née Wasserstrom) was born in Vienna, Austria in 1922 and his father, Paul, was born in Vienna, Austria in 1917, both to Ashkenazi Jewish families.
 His mother's family worked as furriers and his father's family owned a large clothing store in the fashionable Am Graben district in the center of Vienna.

-In 1968 he married his wife, Mira (Avinery), settled in the Boston area and raised two sons.
+In 1968 he married his wife, Mira (née Avinery), settled in the Boston area and raised two sons.
 Dan Weiner, is the co-founder and managing partner of RevelOne, a marketing talent and strategy firm for technology companies.
 His younger son is Ron Weiner, a television writer with credits such as Silicon Valley (TV series) and 30 Rock.